 Anthropologists are scientists who study the physical aspects and cultural behavior of human beings, past and present.
 Those who concentrate on social...

 How to Find a Biological Profile With Forensic Anthropology

 A biological profile is a term from anthropology that describes the physical features of an person before he or she passed away....

 Anthropology is the study of people and cultures.
 Within the broader field of anthropology, there are four divisions: physical (or biological) anthropology,...

 What Are the Major Subdivisions of Anthropology?

-Anthropology is the study of the natural history of man. ...
-Introduction to Linguistic Anthropology; Types of Anthropology Jobs; What Is the...
+Anthropology is the study of the natural history of man.
+Anthropologists approach their research holistically, incorporating knowledge from diverse fields to form...